 J-PAL North America, based at MIT, leads J-PAL’s work in the North America region.
 J-PAL North America conducts randomized evaluations, builds partnerships for evidence-informed policymaking, and helps partners scale up effective programs.

+Our work spans a wide range of sectors including health care, housing, criminal justice, education, and economic mobility.
 We leverage research by affiliated professors from universities across the continent and a full-time staff of researchers, policy experts, and administrative professionals to generate and disseminate rigorous evidence about which anti-poverty social policies work and why.
-Learn more about our work.

 Jatnna Amador and Toby Chaiken discuss background of J-PAL North America's Economics Transformation Project, how their lived experiences informed this work, and opportunities for continued learning.

 How randomized evaluations build evidence to inform workforce program design, policy, and investment

 J-PAL North America and WorkRise recently convened a panel to discuss sectoral employment training and the role of rigorous research in guiding the development of pathways to high-quality jobs.
 Here are four key takeaways.

 J-PAL North America State and Local Innovation Initiative’s resources for American Rescue Plan evaluation and evidence use

 By leveraging the flexible funding offered by the American Rescue Plan, J-PAL North America's State and Local Innovation Initiative can support governments in building program evaluations into new policies and support the scale up of evidence-based approaches.